Kexueyi/CVCL2024-repro/README.md

 Since we don't have the direct access to exact [SAYCam-S](https://pubmed.ncbi.nlm.nih.gov/34485795/) dataset that was used in the paper, but this paper provide generalization example on [KonkObject](http://olivalab.mit.edu/MM/archives/ObjectCategories.zip) dataset(["Massive Memory" Object Categories](https://konklab.fas.harvard.edu/#)), we follow their way to prepare the data and evaluate the model for zero-shot object recognition under a [special setting](####trial-zero-shot).

-1. Download the [KonkObject](http://olivalab.mit.edu/MM/archives/ObjectCategories.zip) dataset and [Classes](http://olivalab.mit.edu/MM/downloads/MM2-Ranks.xls).
+1. Download the [KonkObject](http://olivalab.mit.edu/MM/archives/ObjectCategories.zip) dataset and [Classes](http://olivalab.mit.edu/MM/downloads/MM2-Ranks.xls), move classes to your dataset folder.
 2. Update paths in run.sh.

 #### Trial Zero-shot: A Special Setting